 Why is understanding Ksp important?

-How do you calculate Ksp from saturated solution?
+How do you calculate Ksp from the saturated solution?

 From a saturated solution, we can find out the molar solubilities of each ionic specie.
 In order to calculate the Ksp, we take the product of the molar solubilities, each raised to an exponent that corresponds to its coefficient in the balanced chemical equation.